Caring for aging relatives

 What are some of the questions you might want to discuss?

-Health issues, medical insurance and help with making decisions in case of incapacity are the three most frequently encountered concerns.
+Health issues, medical insurance, help with making decisions in case of incapacity, and help paying bills and keeping finances in order are some of the most frequently encountered concerns.

 - Are they able to carry on the activities of daily living—crossing the street, preparing meals, bathing, etc.?
 Is there a plan for when these activities become more difficult?
 Do they have long-term care insurance?
 If not, are they still able to purchase a policy?
 Does it make sense to do so?
 If your relative would like to preserve assets for younger generations, consider Medicaid planning.